kevinvess/wp-force-login/readme.txt

 add_filter( 'v_forcelogin_bypass', 'my_forcelogin_bypass', 10, 2 );
 `

-Checkout the [Force Login Wiki on GitHub](https://github.com/kevinvess/wp-force-login/wiki/Bypass-Dynamic-URLs) for additional examples of some different methods for allowing dynamic URLs.
+Check out the [Force Login Wiki on GitHub](https://github.com/kevinvess/wp-force-login/wiki) for additional examples to allow URLs to be publicly accessible.

 = 3.
 How do I hide the "← Back to {sitename}" link? =